Hebrews 10:14

 By this will we have been sanctified through the offering of the body of Jesus Christ once for all.
 Every priest stands daily ministering and offering time after time the same sacrifices, which can never take away sins; but He, having offered one sacrifice for sins for all time, sat down at the right hand of God, waiting from that time onward until His enemies be made a footstool for His feet.
 For by one offering He has perfected for all time those who are sanctified.

-Calvinist, James White, comments: “If the offering of Christ perfects those for whom it is made, where is there room for an atonement that is universal in scope but ineffectual in result?
+Calvinist, James White: “If the offering of Christ perfects those for whom it is made, where is there room for an atonement that is universal in scope but ineffectual in result?
 Where is the hypothetical atonement of evangelical tradition?”
 (Debating Calvinism, p.175, emphasis mine)

 In terms of Hebrews 10:10, White adds: “According to this verse, the death of Christ sanctifies all those for whom it is made....”
 (Debating Calvinism, p.190, emphasis mine)

-The perfection and santification don’t come until it is received.
-Although it’s a finished work, it remains unclaimed until a person receives the provision by faith, and that’s where White gets into trouble, by trying to say that it is not effectuated through faith.
+Perfection and sanctification come when Christ is received.
+The Atonement is a finished work, but the benefits remain unclaimed until a person receives the provision by faith, and that’s where White gets into trouble, by trying to say that it is not effectuated through faith.
 It’s effectuation very much does depend upon faith.

 Question: Are unbelievers sanctified?
 Are unbelievers perfected?